vas0k/vas0k.github.io/_posts/2022-12-26-jwt-overview.md

 ## What are JWTs?

-JWT stands for JSON Web Tokens, and were implemented to make it easier for multiple systems to interact with each other.
-A JWT is a self-contained string that gives information about the user (called claims) that can be used to authenticate a user or request.
+JWT stands for JSON Web Tokens.
+A JWT is a self-contained string that gives all the required information about the user (called claims) to authenticate a user or request.
+One of the main reasons JWTs were implemented, was to enable systems to interact with each other, without the server having to remember sessions.

 ### Structure of a JWT